karakun/karakun.github.io/_posts/2023-03-19-frontend-using-rust.md

 ---
 layout: post
-title: 'Writing Frontend in Rust using Yew and WebAssembly'
+title: 'Writing a Web Client in Rust using Yew and WebAssembly'
 authors: ['giorgi', 'george']
 featuredImage: adventure
 excerpt: "In the previous article you have read about one of the projects implemented as part of Karakun Code-Camp 2022.
 This time we present to you another project with a bit of exploratory nature that has been worked on in parallel to our colleagues from the previous blog post."